 It talks about the different dimensions of the Filipino experience in Mindanao, a place almost devoid of development and wrought by massive wars and poverty.

-One could say that it is as if it still lives in the 20th century.
+One could say that it is as if Mindanao still lives in the 20th century.

-Honestly, it is hard to read the entire book because one would have to take a breather every now and then, because it is as if you are reliving the entire experience of Davao in the first three years of the Duterte presidency and there’s NOTHING THAT YOU CAN DO TO STOP IT.
+Honestly, it is hard to read the entire book because one would have to take a breather every now and then, because it is as if you are reliving the entire experience of Davao in the first three years of the Duterte presidency and there’s NOTHING YOU CAN DO TO STOP THE ONGOING TRAGEDY.

 But perhaps I am over-thinking, or that is the way the book affects you.